bedolpab/bedolpab/README.md

 # Hi, I'm Pablo Bedolla
 I'm second-year student at Dominican University.
 I have found a passion in the field of Mathematics and Computer Science/ I am looking forward to continuing my education in these fields and seeing where it takes me in my future career.
-I'm currently focused on studying Network Analysis and Graph Theory applications in Computer Science.

 ## Info